snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/map-non-aad.md

 - MOE150

-description: "Steps on how to map non-AAD identities" ms.date: 11/05/2020
+description: "Steps on how to map non-Azure AD identities." ms.date: 11/05/2020
 ---